fabianfassnacht/SAM2_geotiff_tutorial/README.md

 	plt.axis('off')
 	plt.show()

+To be able to process the tif-file with SAM, we need to make sure that it is stored in the right data type format.
+So in this case we have to transform the image from a unsigned integer with 16 bit (uint16) to one with 8 bit (uint8)

 	# Normalize raster to uint8 if needed
 	if rgb_image.dtype == np.uint16:
 	    rgb_image = cv2.normalize(rgb_image, None, 0, 255, cv2.NORM_MINMAX).astype(np.uint8)

+Now we load the SAM package and the checkpoint (that is a trained version of the SAM algorithm) - for this we have to define the path on our computer to where we have saved the checkpoint you downloaded from the link provided above.

 	###############################################
 	# load SAM2